-Because so many of the threats we face to future fiscal solvency have such a large margin of uncertainty associated to them, with potentially catastrophic downsides, it would seem that, as a minimum, we need to move quickly to address those long-term challenges that are more clearly defined and of these none is clearer than population aging, the main parameters of which are circumscribed by demographic trends.
-The urgency of doing this has been heightened by the latest crisis which has significantly set back whatever plans governments may have been formulating in the period leading up to the onset of the crisis, including further increases in the retirement age, seen by experts as perhaps the most effective mechanism to deal with aging populations over the longer-term.
+Because so many of the threats we face to future fiscal solvency have such a large margin of uncertainty associated with them, with potentially catastrophic downsides too, it would seem that as a bare minimum, we need to move quickly to address those long-term challenges that are more clearly defined.
+Of these, none is clearer than population ageing, the main parameters of which are circumscribed by demographic trends.
+The urgency of doing this has been heightened by the latest crisis which has significantly set back whatever plans governments may have been formulating in the period leading up to the onset of the crisis, including further increases in the retirement age, seen by experts as perhaps the most effective mechanism to deal with ageing populations over the longer-term.